 “Transportation for a lot of the various golf and tennis resorts here.
 That business has obviously ceased,” said Barca.

 Barca told the I-Team he can’t understand what is taking the state so long to pay out unemployment checks.

 “Here we are, we’re in the state of Florida, we have all sorts of tech companies here, we have everything that has to do with the space program, we can send rockets up, satellites up, but we can’t figure out how to get a system, a website, up and running properly, so these funds can be distributed to the people that need it,” said Barca.
 “There are no words for it.”

 Barca started an online petition, demanding Governor Ron DeSantis and the state’s unemployment office stop delays and pay Florida’s unemployed what they are owed, including $600 weekly unemployment checks from the federal CARES Act.

 “People are out here wondering how they’re going to feed their children, where their next meal is coming from.
 It’s extremely scary,” said Barca.

-Olsen went from making a living as a physical therapist, to physical distancing, seemingly overnight.
+Olson went from making a living as a physical therapist, to physical distancing, seemingly overnight.

-Olsen is self-employed, mainly working in people’s homes and out of gyms.
+Olson is self-employed, mainly working in people’s homes and out of gyms.
 She’s been out of work the last seven weeks.

-“I’m in pending purgatory,” said Olsen, who called the state’s unemployment system infuriating.
+“I’m in pending purgatory,” said Olson, who called the state’s unemployment system infuriating.
 “I feel betrayed.
 I feel like we are — the working people of Florida are just being hung out to dry.”